JdToit/python_course/README.md

 - Python essentials
 - Capstone projects

-## Introduction to python
+## Introduction to Python

 Prerequisits:
 You need to have Python downloaded

-## My experience
+## Python Essentials

 So far, I have covered many different data types and data structures.

 I have also done many assignments, as well as one Capstone project.

 I have been studying Python for approximately 4 months now and I am enjoying it a lot.